 For example, Kansas has a standard deduction of \$3,000 and a personal exemption of \$2,250, for a combined value of \$5,250.
 Statutorily, Kansas has a top rate on all taxable income over \$30,000 and two lower brackets, one beginning at the first dollar of income and another at \$15,000, so it has an average bracket width of \$10,000.
-Because of its deduction and exemption, however, Kansas' top rate actually kicks in at \$35,250 of income, and it has three tax brackets below that with an average width of \$11,750.
-The size of allowed standard deductions and exemptions varies considerably.32
+Because of its deduction and exemption, however, Kansas's top rate actually kicks in at \$35,250 of income, and it has three tax brackets below that with an average width of \$11,750.
+The size of allowed standard deductions and exemptions varies considerably.22

 Pennsylvania scores the best in this variable by having only one tax bracket (that is, a flat tax with no standard deduction).
 States with only two brackets (that is, flat taxes with a standard deduction) are Colorado, Illinois, Indiana, Kentucky, Massachusetts, Michigan, New Hampshire, North Carolina, Tennessee, and Utah.
-On the other end of the spectrum, Hawaii scores worst with 13 brackets, followed by California with 11 brackets, and Iowa and Missouri, both with 10 brackets.
+On the other end of the spectrum, Hawaii scores worst with 13 brackets, followed by California with 11 brackets, and Iowa and Missouri with nine brackets.

 Average Width of Brackets.
 Many states have several narrow tax brackets close together at the low end of the income scale, including a zero bracket created by standard deductions and exemptions.
 Most taxpayers never notice them, because they pass so quickly through those brackets and pay the top rate on most of their income.
-On the other hand, some states impose ever-increasing rates throughout
+On the other hand, some states impose ever-increasing rates throughout the income spectrum, causing individuals and noncorporate businesses to alter their income-earning and taxplanning behavior.
+This subindex penalizes the latter group of states by measuring the average width of the brackets, rewarding those states where the average width is small, since in these states the top rate is levied on most income, acting more like a flat rate on all income.